-Disputes and Dispute Resolution

-An Equitable Services Dispute Resolution Policy has been created, adopted by the Mississippi State Board of Education, and entered into the Mississippi Administrative Code at Title VII, Pt.
+Disputes and Dispute Resolution For all equitable services matters, an Equitable Services Dispute Resolution Policy has been created, adopted by the Mississippi State Board of Education, and entered into the Mississippi Administrative Code at Title VII, Pt.
 3, Ch.
 80, Rule 80.4.